 Meanwhile, you’ll pay Income Tax on crypto that you earn.
 The rules about what is and isn’t earning crypto vary (a lot!) from country to country, but in most instances you’ll pay Income Tax on crypto when:

 - You mine crypto - although some countries exclude hobby mining from Income Tax.

 - Airdrops - some countries see airdrops as a kind of bonus and subject Income Tax while others don’t.

 You’ll pay Income Tax at your regular rate, based on the fair market value of the asset on the day you received it.

-Let’s take a quick look at our how to earn cryptocurrency ideas and see how they might be subject to tax.
+Let’s take a quick look at the different ways to earn free crypto and see how they might be taxed.

 Learn to earn crypto tax